MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 **To configure the default install scope in your app manifest**

-1. Open your manifest schema, and add the `defaultInstallScope` property to it.
+1. Open your app manifest and add the `defaultInstallScope` property.
 2. Set a value of `personal`, `team`, `groupchat`, or `meetings` (see an example below).

     Following is a JSON example: